12th Ave | 11th Ave | 10th Ave |

 By 1897, the brownstone had become the first

 clubhouse of the Yale Club.
-Now a parking lot.
+It's now a parking lot.

 20: A well-preserved classic brownstone (sans stoop).